blancaat/online-store-jatdigit/README.md

 # online-store-microservices
-Website dedicated to the sale of jewellery based on microservices.
+A microservices e-commerced dedicated to the sale of jewellery.
 Developed with Spring Boot 2.1.10 and Spring Cloud Greenwich.

 ![Architecture](https://github.com/BlancaAsensio/online-store-microservices/blob/master/arquitectura.jpg)

 · **Service Discovery:** registry where all microservices configurations are stored.